Understanding Architects’ Fees for Major Home Projects

 Percentage-based fees

 Often used as a sense-check against overall project cost.
-They can help frame value, but on their own they rarely reflect the full complexity of bespoke homes.
+They can help frame value, but on their own they rarely reflect the full complexity of bespoke homes, particularly in London.

 A combined approach

-The most common solution for complex projects.
-Some parts are fixed, others remain flexible, reflecting how real homes, real buildings, and real lives behave.
+The most common solution for complex residential projects.
+Some parts are fixed, others remain flexible, reflecting how real buildings and real lives behave.

 What only becomes clear as the project unfolds